Thinking about the most beautiful places in Italy and the unique places to visit in Italy?

 If you are on a budget but still want to visit these unique places, you can keep the costs totally low by choosing to travel during spring or autumn.
 During this period hotel prices and airfare both are at their lowest.

-In addition, you can consider choosing accommodation in hostel or guesthouses that offer affordable accommodations.
+In addition, you can consider choosing accommodation in a hostel or guesthouse that offers affordable accommodations.

 Read More: How Much Does It Cost To Travel Europe?